Industrial Pricing Case Studies

 A structured pricing review identified margin risk in list architecture, price bandwidth control and behavioural response to price changes and defined a practical roadmap to strengthen pricing governance without blunt price increases.

-Taylor Wells is a Global Pricing &
+Taylor Wells is a Global Industrial Pricing &

 Organisational Advisory Firm

-Taylor Wells is a pricing consultancy that helps leadership teams improve pricing performance by fixing pricing at the source: strategy, structure, governance, and capability.
-Through Price Consultation and tailored pricing solutions, we help organisations improve pricing discipline and decision quality, delivering margin expansion that is real, explainable, and repeatable.
-Without relying on short-term fixes or discount suppression.
+Through price consultation and tailored solutions, we help organisations improve pricing discipline and decision quality.
+As a result, we deliver margin expansion that is real, explainable, and repeatable.
+Importantly, we do this without relying on short-term fixes or discount suppression.

-Most pricing problems are not caused by bad numbers.
-They are caused by unclear decision rights, inconsistent rules, legacy incentives, and pricing approaches that do not reflect how the business actually sells.
+Most pricing problems do not come from bad numbers.
+Instead, they stem from unclear decision rights, inconsistent rules, legacy incentives, and misaligned pricing approaches.